seanprpl/fkCalendar/README.md

+# Modification notes

+This repo is a fork of React Big calendar.

+---

 # react-big-calendar

 An events calendar component built for React and made for modern browsers (read: IE10+) and uses flexbox over the classic tables-ception approach.